Lul-Abdifan/Bookstore/README.md

 # 📖 [Bookstore] <a name="about-project"></a>

-**[Bookstore](coming soon)** This bookstore website allows users to browse and add books by author and category.
-Users can leave comments on books they have read, edit or delete their comments, and create wishlists.
+**[Bookstore](https://bookstore-redux-s5uw.onrender.com/)**On this bookstore website, users can add books to an API by specifying the author and category.
+Additionally, they can leave comments on books they have read, and have the ability to edit or delete their comments as well.

 ## 🛠 Built With <a name="built-with"></a>